simlal/vps-homelab/README.md

 ## Architecture

+Structure of VPS home directory from a non-root but sudo user:

+- `~/infra/` - Caddy and Kuma docker-compose stacks
+- `~/apps/` - Other apps
+- `~/tools/` - Other tools

+### Infra

 - Caddy as a reverse proxy and cert manager.
 Create a single caddy network for all containers to share.
 - GH Actions runners on VPS for CI/CD (self-hosted runners as systemd services)
 - Kuma for observability.
-Accessible only via Tailscale IP/MagicDNS
+Accessible via Tailscale OR kuma.simlal.dev reverse proxied by Caddy.
+- TODO...

+### Apps

+TODO

+## Observability

+Using Kuma service mesh for observability.
+Accessible via `kuma.simlal.dev` reverse proxied by Caddy.

+Simple monitors for now:

+- Main healthcheck `simlal.dev/health`
-- TODO
+- Caddy container service
--
+- ...